PCB Inductor – Definition and Methods of Computing Inductance Value

 L = inductance in μH

 The inductive element in this method suits the filters of the UHF band.
-What’s more, when using the formula, remember to represent it as a transmission line segment with distributed parameter since its self-capacitance is large.
+What’s more, when using the formula, remember to represent it as a transmission line segment with a distributed parameter since its self-capacitance is large.

 However, you can still use the method at a range of frequencies lower than the self-resonant frequency.